AdobeDocs/campaign-classic.en/help/delivery/using/sending-with-enhanced-mta.md

 * Adobe Campaign clients using the Enhanced MTA have seen a 300% increase in overall throughput speed, and a 90%+ reduction in soft bounces.
 * The Enhanced MTA uses the latest MTA technology to provide you with the optimal throughput speeds for your email delivery.
-* By adapting instantly and automatically to the feedback it receives, it also ensures more accurate and intelligent email delivery with real-time delivery data.
+* By adapting instantly and automatically to the feedback it receives, it also ensures more accurate and intelligent email delivery with real-timse delivery data.

 **Can I use the native Adobe Campaign MTA and the Enhanced MTA at the same time?**